wp-plugins/responsive-column-widgets/readme.txt

 7. ***Sidebar Encapsulation***

 == Changelog ==

+= 1.1.6 - 06/29/2013 =
+* Added: the *Clear Caches* option in the *General Options* setting page.
+* Added: the *cache_duration* parameter, which sets the cache for the widget box's output.
+* Fixed: a bug that caused importing widget boxes to fail.
+* Tweaked: the code to reduce one database query performed with the Auto-insert feature when no widget box item enables it.

 = 1.1.5.6 - 06/27/2013 =
 * Tweaked: the code to reduce the number of database queries performed in the settings pages.